 Regularly reconciling your account helps you see your business as it really is.
 When you take a look at your books you want to know that they reflect the current reality.
-If your bank account in your book doesn’t match up you could easily spend money that you don’t have or be holding onto money that you could be investing back into the organisation.
+If your bank account in your book doesn’t match up you could easily spend money that you don’t have or be holding onto money that you could be investing back into the organization.

-Reconciling bank statements allows organisations to see the relationship between when money comes into the business and when it enters your bank account so you can track your cash flow to better plan collecting and spending money.
+Reconciling bank statements allows organizations to see the relationship between when money comes into the business and when it enters your bank account so you can track your cash flow to better plan collecting and spending money.

 Though reconciling bank statements and accounts doesn’t stop fraud, it will alert you to when it’s happened.
-For example, organisations may pay a vendor by check.
+For example, organizations may pay a vendor by check.
 But, the vendor could tamper with it and make the amount withdrawn larger and then cash it.
 The discrepancy would show up during account reconciliation.
 Without that reconciliation, it may go unnoticed.

 Or, there may be an instance where a company shares a joint account with the business partner.
 When they draw money from the business account to pay for a business expense, they could take more than what they record on the books, which would be noticed during a bank statement reconciliation.